Federal grant funding at stake after Garfield County commissioners reject contract on COVID information program for Spanish speakers

 That issue was addressed by GCPH staff, Williams said.
 “We are wary about how to move forward and make sure there is not any impropriety,” he said.

-Supporters of the promotoras effort say it’s important for the immigrant community that those sharing the information and asking them to take the proper precautions be representative of the Latino community.
+Supporters of the promotoras effort say it’s important for the immigrant community that those sharing the information and asking people to take the proper precautions be representative of the Latino community.

 Alex Sanchez is executive director of Glenwood Springs-based Voces Unidas, an organization working to make sure Latino interests are heard in public policy decisions.
 He has been critical of the way Garfield County has handled efforts to make sure the Latino community stays informed during the COVID pandemic.